daronphang/coding_resources/_javascript/react/states/redux.md

 ### Reducers

-Pure functions that reduce/transform input data.
+Pure functions that has no side effects, and its return value is determined only by its inputs.
+Functions that reduce/transform input data.
 Accepts two arguments, previous State and Action.
 When an Action is dispatched, Redux goes through all reducers in the order the Reducers were created until it finds a case for that Action.
 Must always return a new state object (same input returns same output).
 NEVER MUTATE a state but ALWAYS OVERRIDE existing state as best practice.

 ### Effects